 With the growth of mobile internet usage and smart home speakers, voice searches are increasing all the time and are expected to continue doing so throughout 2019 and beyond.

 AI is necessary to interpret complex patterns in speech and to recognize meaning from spoken search queries, which are very different from traditional typed searches.

 Marketers can also use AI to optimize their content for voice search, helping to improve SEO and site traffic as we move increasingly into a voice-operated digital world.

 6. Better Personalization

-All marketers understand that personalization can be the key to an effective marketing campaign.
+All marketers understand that personalization can be the key to effective digital marketing campaigns.

 Consumers are more likely to interact with personalized marketing messages.
 Emails are 26% more likely to be opened when they have personalized subject lines, and almost 79% of consumers say they are only likely to use brand promotions if they’re specifically tailored to past interactions.

 AI enables marketers to personalize their communications on an individual level rather than the generic target groups that marketers relied on in the past.

 This technology works by predicting customer behavior based on intelligence learned from previous brand interactions.
 This means that marketers can send content and marketing communications that are most likely to convert the lead into a sale, at the best possible times to drive conversions.

 7. Optimize Promotion Timing and Use of Different Channels